 After downloading the export file, we can make some edits and additions to the child records in our favorite spreadsheet application.
 You may have edits to perform on the existing data or perhaps you need to add new data rows (which will create new child records).

 Once finished with editing the data, we can begin the Import process.
-Place both the parent and child file into the same folder.
+Place both the parent and child files into the same folder.
 Then compress the files together into a single

 This step is pretty straightforward.
-First make sure that the correct app is selected in the Choose the App field.
-Since we are not adding new parent records we will select Update Existing Records.
-Last we will select the
+First, make sure that the correct app is selected in the Choose the App field.
+If you are adding new data, select Create New Records, if you are just updating the data from the export file, select Update Existing Records.
+Last, we will select the

 The second step of the import process is to map the files that you have uploaded to the corresponding destination in the app.
-You will want to map the parent data file to parent destination (the name of the app is used) and map the child data file to the repeatable destination (the repeatable label is used).
+You will want to map the parent data file to the parent destination (the name of the app is used) and map the child data file to the repeatable destination (the repeatable label is used).
+The system will automatically match the file names with the destination tables, however, in some cases, this process might need to be done manually.
+Once the destination Tables are set, click 'Next' to continue the import process.

 Fulcrum will attempt to identify the correct columns to use for the location information for both the parent and child data.
-If you use column headers like lat and lon, latitude and longitude or x and y, then the system should locate the correct columns.
+If you use column headers like lat and lon, latitude and longitude, or x and y, then the system should locate the correct columns.
 Otherwise, you can select what columns to use manually.
+Once the columns have been correctly set, then click the 'Next' button.

-Since we are working with a file that was exported out of Fulcrum all the column headers should match the data names of the fields in the app.
+Since we are working with a file that was exported out of Fulcrum, all the column headers should match the data names of the fields in the app.
+If you created your own file, then make sure you select the fields that match the information on the column headers of your file.

 The review step is where Fulcrum reports any issues that might have come up.
 If there are no issues, this step will be skipped and you won’t see it.
-Some common issues here are when you are attempting to add a value to a choice list field that is not represented in the choice list for that field.
+Some common issues here are when you are attempting to add a value to a choice list field that does not exist.
 Another common issue is not using the proper date format.
+You can also find an issue if you haven't included the photos as part of the .zip file.